 New for 2013, the Luxos U and Luxos B headlights have a new optical system, IQ2, which provides an even wider beam than the IQ system, and it's brighter too, at 70 lux.
 The Luxos B is the "economy" version.
 The Luxos U has a handlebar mounted switch incorporating a USB outlet for charging USB devices.
 It also has a cache battery for those devices that might switch off if the dynamo's voltage drops, like when standing at a stop light And, the Luxos U's beam automatically changes with the rider's speed, always producing the optimal beam pattern for that speed.
 The Luxos U is far and away the most advanced bicycle headlight available.

 To see the amazing Luxos beam, please see my headlights page where you can compare the Luxos beam with the beams of most other dynamo headlight beams on the market today.

 Handlebar mounted button for controling functions of the Luxos U. It's where you can plug in your USB powered device for charging.
-This photo is of a prototype.
-The production version has a plug to keep water out of the USB port when not in use.
+This photo is of an older prototype.
+See the production version below.
 Three versions of the Luxos U are available, with three lengths of cable for the switch/USB port.

 Here the button has a USB cable plugged in.